projectacrn/acrn-hypervisor/doc/tutorials/enable_ivshmem.rst

    For example, to set up a shared memory of 2 megabytes, use ``2`` instead of ``shm_size``.
 The two communicating VMs must define the same size.

-.. note:: This device can be used with Real-Time VM (RTVM) as well.
+.. note:: This device can be used with real-time VM (RTVM) as well.

 ivshmem hv-land usage
 *********************